intel/nauta/docs/user-guide/actions/model_export.md

  Successfully created export workflow
  ```

+**Note:** The name of the operation is just an example, your naming may differ from the example.

-The export operation may take a while.
-To check its status use the following command:
+The duration of the export operation depends on a chosen format.
+To check status of the operation use the following command:

 `nctl model status`

 This command returns a list of export operations with their statuses.
 If an export operation is finished, its status
 is `Succeeded`.
-In such case an exported model can be found in the `output/openvino_1` shared folder - this folder
+When this occurs, an exported model can be found in the output/openvino_1 shared folder.
-contains the following files: `saved_model.bin`, `saved_model.mapping` and `saved_model.xml`.
+This folder contains the following files: `saved_model.bin`, `saved_model.mapping` and `saved_model.xml`.

-In case of any problems with an export operation, details of those issues can be found in logs from an export - to get them use
+If export operation issues occur, details of those issues can be found in logs from an export.
+To review the logs and
-the following command:
+issues, use the following command:

 `nctl model logs openvino_1`